ST1414/web-module-project-client-auth/README.md

 DONE !!! * Create a protected route for your friends list.
 Remember, if the user isn't logged in, navigating to this protected route will redirect them to the login page.

-* In your FriendsList component, rendered with `<PrivateRoute />`, you will create a list of your friends that you get from the API.
+DONE !!! * In your FriendsList component, rendered with `<PrivateRoute />`, you will create a list of your friends that you get from the API.

 **Adding New Friends**
 * Create a form to collects data for a new friend.